DarthCoder117/RRDTP/README.md

 * Tyler Swan - dashboard UI/library integration

 ## Building
-RRDTP can be built easily using CMake on Windows, Linux, and Mac OSX.
-Arduino support is planned but not yet implemented.
+RRDTP can be built easily using CMake on Windows and Linux.
+Mac OSX will be supported as well, but has not yet been thoroughly tested.
 Automatic build scripts are included for Windows and Linux.
-Simply run build.bat or build.sh to build the library on your platform (automatic build is currently untested on Mac OSX).
+Simply run build.bat or build.sh to build the library on your platform.

 ## Roadmap
 * Arduino support
 * Multithreading for supported platforms
-* Finish incomplete Java wrapper
+* Finish incomplete Java wrapper (almost complete)
 * Performance optimizations
+* Mac OSX support (almost complete)

 ## License
 The MIT License (MIT)